Yadnyawalkya/masslyze/README.md

 ### Installation & Usage
 ##### Requirements:
 Masslyze is designed for Windows use.
-Tested against Python >= 3.3 No dependencies beside a compiled copy of [sslyze](https://github.com/nabla-c0d3/sslyze) in the same folder.
+Tested against Python >= 3.3 No dependencies beside a compiled copy of [sslyze](https://github.com/nabla-c0d3/sslyze) in the same folder (only needed for scans, not for analyse only).

 ##### Analyse only:
 - Download files